sorokinvj/weather-app/README.md

 # Weather App

-The app allows users to input a UK city and get a 3 day Weather Forecast from OpenWeather The list of UK cities is prepared and included in the app
+The app allows users to input a UK city and get a 3 day Weather Forecast from OpenWeather.
+The list of UK cities is downloaded from OpenWeather, prepared (minified, cleaned) and included in the app.

 ## Run the project